5A88EAFA-7744-4B9E-A8B3-86160A68DF16_1_201_a.jpeg

 2024 was another fantastic season shared with so many amazing new and returning Clients.

-We’ve already taken a fair amount of deposits for 2025 Spring Dates.
-If you are looking at a specific date to come fish with us this year please reach out at your convenience.
+I’ve already taken a fair amount of deposits for 2025 Spring Dates.
+I do have some availability going into June so don’t hesitate to reach out if you are looking at a specific date to come fish with me.

 Atlantic Salmon Trips to Newfoundland